tiangolo/uwsgi-nginx-flask-docker/README.md

 **Note**: These instructions are for the `flask-index` tag and are intended for an application that serves a static `index.html` file, as in an Angular JS application.

-You can download these example files and use them as the template for your project:
+You can download this example and use it as the template for your project: [**example-flask-index**](<https://github.com/tiangolo/uwsgi-nginx-flask-docker/releases/download/v0.1.0/example-flask-index.zip>).

 ---